 As the battery reaches a certain voltage threshold, the charging process transitions to the Constant Voltage phase.
 This stage is critical to maintain the voltage at a stable, predetermined level, effectively preventing overcharging.
 Overcharging a lithium-ion battery can be particularly detrimental, leading to issues such as electrolyte breakdown, increased internal pressure, and in extreme cases, thermal runaway and cell rupture.

-The need for a CC/CV charging method is not just a safety measure; it also ensures the optimal charging efficiency and longevity of the battery.
+The need for a CC/CV charging method is not just a safety measure; it also ensures optimal charging efficiency and longevity of the battery.
 Properly charging a lithium-ion battery using a CC/CV method maximizes the battery's capacity, health, and cycle life, ensuring reliable performance over an extended period.

-Now, when we talk about the CV phase, it’s a different story.
 Once the battery's voltage reaches a certain level (near its maximum), the charger switches gears from focusing on current to prioritizing voltage.
 In this phase, the charger maintains a constant voltage.
 The trick here is that as the battery gets closer to being fully charged, the current naturally tapers off.
 The CV phase is like a fine-tuning process; it takes over to top off the battery charge in a way that maximizes capacity without crossing into the danger zone of overcharging.

 Basically, the CC phase is all about providing a steady stream of energy, while the CV phase is about fine-tuning that energy delivery to reach full charge safely and efficiently.
 Both phases work together to ensure a lithium-ion battery charges up just right - full of energy and ready to go but without any of the risks that come from overcharging or uneven charging.